fayssalElAnsari/gson/README.md

 Ce dépôt contient la partie individuel du projet GL.
 Le projet choisis est Gson.
 Notre objectif est de contribuer a cet open-source projet.

+## TODO List
+* [ ] Analyze the project using different tools
+* [ ] Identify code snippets to improve, and code smells of different types
+* [ ] Order snippets by acending difficulty to improve and improtance
+* [ ] Do at least one type of improvement

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.